liblaber/sdk-code-gen/README.md

 # SDK Code Generator (Coming Soon)

-Follow and Star this Repository to get the latest changes and updates as we airdrop our Beta in the near future.
+Please follow and star this project to get updates prior to our Beta Launch.

 Your API deserves a better SDK.